 Guided Reading Activities

-We have a number of guided reading activities, guided reading question prompts, and resources that you may find useful in your classroom.
 Which you choose to use really is an individual preference.
 You will also need to consider the level of your students when thinking about what to focus on in each of the guided reading sessions.

 Do you have any favorite tips or tricks for making guided reading work in your classroom?
 Let us know in the comments below!